mobilizingcs/ids_labs/unit_3/lab3b/lab3b.md

 ===

 - Our `lungs` data is from an observational study.
-- **Write down a reason the reseachers couldn't use an experiment to test the effects of smoking on children's lungs.**
+- **Write down a reason the researchers couldn't use an experiment to test the effects of smoking on children's lungs.**
 - Observational studies are often helpful for analyzing how variables are related:
   - **Do you think that a person's age affects their lung capacity?
 Make a sketch of what you think a scatterplot of the two variables would look like and explain.**
 - Use the `lungs` data to create an `xyplot` of `age` and `lung_cap`.